 EXAMPLE OF BUILDING INFORMATION MODELING SERVICES QUANTITY COMPARISON:

 Costing is one of the most important aspects of a project to the owners of the project.
 Controlling cost escalation and managing material is one issue that cannot be compromised.

-Quantities for architectural and structural components are extracted at schematic, tender, Good-For-Construction (GFC) and construction stage.
+Quantities for architectural and structural components are extracted at the schematic, tender, Good-For-Construction (GFC), and construction stage.
 At the schematic stage, it is used for budgeting.
 While tender, the BIM quantities are compared against the tender costs.
-As the design is refined at GFC stage, the revised quantities are used for evaluating change requests.
+As the design is refined at the GFC stage, the revised quantities are used for evaluating change requests.
 On completion of execution, the bim quantity take-offs from the model are used for bill verification.

 At every stage, the accuracy of BIM quantities exceeds the accuracy of conventional thumb rule calculation.
 Overall adoption of building information Modeling services helps control cost escalation and disputes during the checking process.

-On an average, while comparing the benefit of BIM for Accurate Quantification and material procurement it can be summarized through our project experiences that
+On average, while comparing the benefit of BIM for Accurate Quantification and material procurement it can be summarized through our project experiences that

 The difference in the quantities is anywhere between 1% – 8%.

 BIM SOLUTIONS APPLICATION AND BENEFITS TO STAKEHOLDERS:

 The availability of software packages that can help prepare bills of quantities is increasing day to day.
 Bills of quantities are produced with the help of building information Modeling services.
 They do this task using the information contained in the model.
 The benefits of integrated BIM solutions are several and they are beneficial for everybody in the construction industry including owners, cost consultants, project managers, and contractors.